Upcoming Changes to Lists

 In my mind (but I have no idea if it's doable), a nice solution would be to have, in the Dynamic Life List, the possibility to sort by Taxonomy in the "observations" tab.
 Since it's already doable with the "species", it sounds like something achievable to me, but obviously I don't know how limited you are by the sofware.
 I don't think including our pictures in the "species" tab would make much sense: I think it's nice as is, e.g. a list of the species we saw (illustrated by a nice, curated picture), rather than our "raw" observations.

-Posted by donalddavesne about 3 years ago
+Posted by donalddavesne over 3 years ago

 Hi @loarie, is there still a way to view which species in a list you have observed?
 The lists are still showing how many I have observed, but there is no way that I can see to tell which species.
 If not, is this a feature that you guys are considering adding back in?
 My lists are mostly just groups of taxa that I hope to see, and I always enjoy 'ticking off' a new species.
 Perhaps it could be added into the dynamic life list (I'm thinking perhaps something similar to the current 'compare lists' function?).

-Posted by matthew_connors about 3 years ago
+Posted by matthew_connors over 3 years ago

 Thanks @bouteloua, that's exactly what I was after!

-Posted by matthew_connors about 3 years ago
+Posted by matthew_connors over 3 years ago

 @loarie @tiwane I followed a link from this feature request about adding what the map colors mean to the legend: